piglatiao/Jailbreaks/Anthropic/Claude 4/README.md

 # Info
 ## Sonnet - Perplexity
 Paste the prompt into a Perplexity Space.
 Be sure to turn Web Search OFF and make sure your request is going to Claude 4 Sonnet.
+It's still early days, expect some refusals.

 ### Tips
 - Add a / command at the end of your prompt for extra jailbreak power.
 - Say /nothink to suppress custom thinking, but I think it helps with both response quality and jailbreak power